The Consumer Intelligence Blog - Infegy

 Love

-What percentage of audience posts express the love emotion?
+What percentage of audience posts express deep fondness or devotion in the brand or influencer?

 Trust

-What percentage of audience posts express trust in the brand or influencer?
+What percentage of audience posts express confidence or certainty in the brand or influencer?

 Joy

-What percentage of audience posts express joy towards the brand or influencer?
+What percentage of audience posts express elation or happiness towards the brand or influencer?

 Anticipation